Garry Gillard > photos >

 I'll try to name the handful of people I can remember over half a century later.

-Front row: Penny Baker (later Gillard, now Robertson), Margaret Thackrah (we were in the same year at Perth Modern School; she later married Lindsay Smith, who is in the photo), Elsie Solly (Principal Mistress, dec.), Gordon Appleton (Principal), Fred Marsh (Deputy Principal), forgotten members of the domestic science staff
+Front row: Penny Baker (later Gillard, now Robertson), Margaret Thackrah (we were in the same year at Perth Modern School; she later married Lindsay Smith, who is in the photo), Elsie Solly (Principal Mistress, dec.), Gordon Appleton (Principal), Fred Marsh (Deputy Principal - later a Principal), forgotten members of the domestic science staff

-Second row: Graeme Marsh (later Professor, dec.), 3 not yet recalled, Heather Beatty, Marlene?
+Second row: Colin Marsh (later Professor, dec.), 3 not yet recalled, Heather Beatty, Marlene?
 Sandra Salter?, 2 unknown, Garry Gillard, unknown man

-Third row: unknown, Peter Crute, Monty Buttfield, unknown, Grant Patterson (later a Principal), Gemmel Sherwood, Maurice White, Len Pope, Lindsay Smith (who married Margaret Thackrah, in the front row), Lou (Lewis) Lambert (sculptor)
+Third row: unknown, Peter Crute, Monty Buttfield, (later Principal at Belmont HS when Steve Marsh was teaching there), unknown, Grant Paterson (later a Principal), Gemmel Sherwood, Maurice White, Len Pope, Lindsay Smith (who married Margaret Thackrah, in the front row), Lou (Lewis) Lambert (sculptor)

 Back row: Stan ?, Ernie ?, 2 unknown, David Buck, Doug Turton, 2 unknown, Norman Hutchinson

 Staff of NASHS, 1967.
 Penny (P. Gillard) spent 1965 teaching in Collie, but returned to Narrogin in 1966, when we married.
 At the end of this year we left not only Narrogin but also the country, going to live in England, where she was born.

 People here have their last names, but I should perhaps give the first names I can remember (and thanks to Gillian Alcock, now dec., and Alison Woodman for a few more).